takanorip/eleventy-google-fonts/README.md

 # eleventy-google-fonts

-A eleventy shortcode to optimize Google Fonts.
+A universal shortcode to optimize Google Fonts for eleventy.js.
 This shortcode download and inline Google Font's CSS.

 ## Installation